gospodinovdenis/bioprocess-digital-twin/README.md

 ---

-# Phase 10 — Model Validation
+# 3 — Model Validation

 The calibrated model is simulated using the estimated parameters and compared with the experimental observations.